Diospyros kaki: Consumption

 The leaves are commonly removed before serving.
 Though the skin is often removed, it may be eaten, especially when the fruit has ripened and the tannins have significantly broken down, reducing the astringency.
 They can also be dried; two fruits are attached to a string which is then hung over a pole.

 In Korea, it is usually eaten as a dessert or when there are guests at home.
 The persimmon is cut into sections and the skin and core is usually removed.
 Persimmons are eaten dry during the winter, and they are very popular amongst children.
 In autumn, families and farmers from the rural areas collect persimmons and hang them to dry.
 Powdered sugar is sometimes added to enhance the sweetness.

 Persimmon leaves used to wrap sushi is a regional speciality of Nara Prefecture, Japan.

-Persimmon vinegar may be made from Oriental persimmons.
+Persimmon vinegar may be made from Chinese persimmons.